IBM/db2sock-ibmi/ILE-PROC/README.md

 ibyref*.c - call PGM and SRVPGM by reference (80% case) ibyval*.c - call SRVPGM by value all by value arguments same size (up to 8 argumanets)
 ```
+Note (gen.py): We are not using MI CALLPGM, CALLPGMV, etc., because these fall short of
+mark for a full toolkit (without using blocked MI instructions).

 ## PASE _ILECALL